chingchia1083/Healthcare-analysis-case-study/README.md

 Before analysis, the dataset was validated for completeness, consistency, and reliability.

 ### 1. Check for Duplicate Records
-To confirm each patient has a unique name:
+To confirm each patient has a unique name.
+If any rows show up, that might be duplicates:

 ```sql
 SELECT